GoLand 2025.1 Help

 Navigate to Run | Edit Configurations, click the run/debug configuration that you use to run your application or your tests.
 In the Go tool arguments field, type a space-separated list of arguments that you want to use with go build or go test.

-If you need to set build constraints, open settings by pressing Control+Alt+S and navigate to Go | Build Tags.
-For more information about possible build constraints, refer to Build Constraints at golang.org.
+If you need to set build constraints, open settings by pressing Ctrl+Alt+S and navigate to Go Build Tags. .
+For more information about possible build constraints, refer to Build Constraints at pkg.go.dev.

 How to add test flags like '-race', '-failfast', '-short', and others

-Navigate to Run | Edit Configurations, click the run/debug configuration that you use to run your application or your tests.
-In the Go tool arguments field, specify a flag that you plan to use:
+Navigate to Run | Edit Configurations, then select the run/debug configuration you use to run your application or tests.
+In the Go tool arguments field, specify the flags you want to use:

 • -race: enables data race detection.
-Supported only on linux/amd64, freebsd/amd64, darwin/amd64, windows/amd64, linux/ppc64le and linux/arm64 (only for 48-bit VMA).
+Supported only on linux/amd64, freebsd/amd64, darwin/amd64, windows/amd64, linux/ppc64le, and linux/arm64 (only for 48-bit VMA).

 • -test.benchmem: prints memory allocation statistics for benchmarks.